-At least two previous studies have reported that lower PCR Ct values are associated with increased risk of 30-day mortality and one study has reported that Ct values are not associated with all-cause mortality.
-In a 2017 study that evaluated 1650 stool samples, Garvey et al. reported that the mean Ct of all samples was 27.1 and Ct values of ≤ 26 were associated with a significantly increased risk of 30-day all-cause mortality.21 In a larger study using 8853 diarrheal samples, Davies et al. reported that CDI patients who died had lower Ct values compared to survivors (25.5 vs 27.5; P=0.02) and patients with Ct ≤ 25 had a 1.45 times greater risk of mortality compared to patients with Ct > 25.12 In our study, we observed that while CDI patients with 30-day mortality had lower Ct values compared to survivors, the mean Ct values were considerably higher (31.5 vs 33; P =0.03) and for each unit decrease in Ct, the odds of 30-day mortality increased by only 17% even after adjusting for confounding variables.
-In a 2015 study, Rao et al. evaluated 1144 CDI patients with a median Ct of 34.1 and did not find a significant association between Ct values and 30-day all-cause mortality.22 It is possible that some of the differences in Ct values could also be because of different underlying patient populations and testing algorithms including the specific PCR testing platform/ assays used.
-Also, our patient cohort was generally sicker with lower serum albumin and higher WBC count – two factors that have previously been associated with increased risk of mortality in patients with CDI.
-It has been suggested by a few studies, that Ct values can be provided routinely along with CDI laboratory test results to assist with clinical decision making i.e. identify patients who are at increased risk for 30-day mortality.
-However, in our study the mean Ct values among patients with and without 30-day mortality was not large enough to be clinically meaningful for important clinical decision making.
-Larger prospective multi-institutional studies across different patient populations may be needed to further evaluate this.
+At least 2 previous studies have reported that lower PCR Ct values are associated with increased risk of 30-day mortality, and 1 study has reported that Ct values are not associated with all-cause mortality.
+In a 2017 study that evaluated 1,650 stool samples, Garvey et al21 reported that the mean Ct of all samples was 27.1 and that Ct values of ≤ 26 were associated with a significantly increased risk of 30-day all-cause mortality.
+In a larger study using 8,853 diarrheal samples, Davies et al12 reported that CDI patients who died had lower Ct values than survivors (25.5 vs 27.5; P= .02) and that patients with Ct ≤ 25 had a 1.45 times greater risk of mortality than patients with Ct > 25.
+In our study, although CDI patients with 30-day mortality had lower Ct values than survivors, the mean Ct values were considerably higher (31.5 vs 33; P = .03).
+For each unit decrease in Ct, the odds of 30-day mortality increased by only 17%, even after adjusting for confounding variables.
+In a 2015 study, Rao et al22 evaluated 1,144 CDI patients with a median Ct of 34.1 and did not find a significant association between Ct values and 30-day all-cause mortality.
+Some of the differences in Ct values could be attributable to different underlying patient populations and testing algorithms, including the specific PCR testing platform and assays used.
+Also, our patient cohort was generally sicker, with lower serum albumin and higher WBC count, 2 factors that have previously been associated with increased risk of mortality in patients with CDI.
+A few studies have suggested that Ct values can be provided routinely along with CDI laboratory test results to assist with clinical decision making, that is, to identify patients who are at increased risk for 30-day mortality.
+However, in our study, the mean Ct values among patients with and without 30-day mortality were not large enough to be clinically meaningful for important clinical decision making.
+Larger prospective multi-institutional studies across different patient populations may be needed to further evaluate this factor.

 The role of PCR Ct in predicting CDI recurrence within 8-weeks also appears to be controversial.
-In our study Ct values were not independently associated with recurrence of CDI within 8-weeks.
-This appears to be in agreement with at least two previous studies - Davies et al. and Kamboj et al., which have reported non-significant differences in mean Ct values among patients with and without recurrence .11,12 In contrast, Origuen et al. reported a recurrence rate of 15.8% (36/227 episodes) and patients with Ct < 25.65 had 3.45 times greater odds of recurrence than those with Ct ≥ 25.65.13 A few other studies have identified a significant association between lower Ct values and poor outcomes, which included recurrent CDI.13,15,16 However, all of the above studies had very few patients with recurrence and the recurrence rate was higher than the 10% recurrence rate in our study and may explain some of the differences.
-Therefore, despite some evidence that PCR Ct is able to predict disease recurrence of C. difficile, larger, prospective studies are be needed to confirm its potential utility.
+In our study Ct values were not independently associated with recurrence of CDI within 8 weeks.
+This finding appears to be in agreement with at least 2 previous studies (ie, Davies et al12 and Kamboj et al11) that reported nonsignificant differences in mean Ct values among patients with and without recurrence .
+In contrast, Origuen et al13 reported a recurrence rate of 15.8% (36 of 227 episodes) and that patients with Ct < 25.65 had 3.45 times greater odds of recurrence than those with Ct ≥ 25.65.
+A few other studies have identified a significant association between lower Ct values and poor outcomes, which included recurrent CDI.13,15,16 However, all of the aforementioned studies included very few patients with recurrence, and the recurrence rates were higher than the 10% recurrence rate in our study, which may explain some of the differences.
+Therefore, despite some evidence that PCR Ct is able to predict disease recurrence of C. difficile, larger, prospective studies are needed to confirm its potential utility.